farogfayz/DdosAttackClassifier/README.md

 ## Overview

-This project aims to detect DDoS attacks in real-time using machine learning techniques.
+This project aims to detect DDoS attacks using machine learning techniques.
 By analyzing network traffic patterns, our model can identify potential DDoS attacks with high accuracy, allowing for quick response and mitigation.
-This Project has been devploped as part of my thesis in Cyprus Inrtnatinoal University.
+This Project has been developed as part of my thesis at Cyprus International University.

 ## Features